TypeScript Thursday - S01E04 - Function overloads

 function expect<T>(actual: T): CommonAssertions<T>;

-We can at most create a mapping for number and string using index signatures (again, covered in S01E02 - Mapped types), but we can use conditional types instead (covered in S01E03 - Conditional Types):
+using index signatures (again, covered in S01E02 - Mapped types), but that's as far as we can go.
+Instead, we can use conditional types (covered in S01E03 - Conditional Types):

 function expectWithConditionals<T>(